tremho/thunderbolt/.aJournal/setup.md

  - data-state / can CSS select this.
  - state=name
 ---
+##### wrap it up
+- riot rendering
+   - [X] menu item checkbox
+   - [X] menu item icon
+   - [X]  indicator/tool riot base
+      - √ _Icons and state / layout_
+      - ◊ _Still need to do tools_
+     - √ switch icon and date-state on state change
+     - √ layering of icon and label
+     - ◊ applying class
+     - ◊ supporting tooltip
+     - ◊ using type instances.
+   - [ ] indicator-<id> model binding

+- [ ] Document the action bar and its definition file
+- [ ] Move from "application" folder

+- [ ] work on resource prep process and tools

+---

 Whoohoo and then pick up the toolbar and indicators to round this fun time out.
 Just in time for the new year!